DEOF

 2013

-A DEOF grant funded The Outdoor Council of Canada for developing awareness and relationships with individuals and organizations across Canada for the purpose of jointly encouraging public participation in safe and healthy physical activities.
+University of Calgary used DEOF funding for the Faculty of Kinesiology’s work with the Outdoor Council of Canada to develop awareness and relationships with individuals and organizations across Canada for the purpose of jointly encouraging public participation in safe and healthy physical activities.
+Read the final report here.

 2010